The node-based

 Transform

-Place images side by side or stacked for comparisons and layouts
+Place images side by side, stacked, or in a grid for comparisons and layouts

 Corner Pin